Stocks add to records after strong start to earnings season - WTMJ

 Big banks are traditionally among the first companies to report, and Goldman Sachs, JPMorgan Chase and Wells Fargo all unveiled earnings for the first quarter that blew past analysts’ forecasts.
 Much of the surge was due to expectations for a rapidly improving economy, which allowed banks to free up reserves held in case loans went bad, as well as strong trading revenue.

-The better-than-expected results didn’t give all the bank stocks much of a pop, though.
-Goldman Sachs did rally 3.3%, but JPMorgan Chase fell 0.8% and Wells Fargo dropped 0.6%.
+The better-than-expected results didn’t give all the bank stocks a uniform pop, though.
+Goldman Sachs did rally 3.6%, but JPMorgan Chase fell 1%.
+Wells Fargo was 5.3% higher, but only after swerving from an early-morning loss to a gain.

-That continues a trend across the market from recent quarters, where stocks have failed to get as big a bounce as they usually do after reporting better-than-expected results.
-Analysts say it’s likely a result of how much stock prices have already rallied on expectations for the strong growth.
-The S&P 500 has soared roughly 85% since hitting a bottom in March 2020, even as the pandemic crunched profits for companies through last year.

 Wednesday’s encouraging start to earnings season dovetails with several reports showing the economy is kicking into a higher gear as more widespread COVID-19 vaccinations and tremendous financial support from the U.S. government and Federal Reserve work through the system.